ccao-data/data-architecture/dbt/models/shared_columns.md

 Can be truncated by MyDec/IDOR.
 See Clerk/Recorder of Deeds for full name.
 {% enddocs %}

-## document_number

-{% docs shared_column_document_number %}
-Deed number/document number of the sale.

-Serves as the unique identifier for each sale.
-Can be used to lookup more information on the Clerk/Recorder of Deeds site.
-{% enddocs %}

 ## deed_type

 {% docs shared_column_deed_type %}